 New Hamilton NZ-based OT cybersecurity company First Watch Ltd inserts a provenance-tracking zero-trust architecture into OT systems that use almost any supplier’s equipment to secure the core human-machine interfaces and programmable logic controllers that run industrial equipment in energy and water utilities, and manufacturing plants.
 First Watch’s patent-pending technology was developed in the recently-completed STRATUS cybersecurity research programme led by the University of Waikato and funded by the NZ Ministry of Business, Innovation and Employment, and then commercialised by WaikatoLink and CTEK.

-In the 19 months since First Watch was established, its team of software engineers has converted this research into an effective and stable set of software and hardware tools, validated by pilot customers and experts in the field.
+Since First Watch was established in October 2019, its team of software engineers has converted this research into an effective and stable set of software and hardware tools, validated by pilot customers and experts in the field.
 Led by Managing Director Bob Stokes, and now with paying customers, First Watch Ltd is currently raising capital at a pre-Series A stage to rapidly scale up the business to protect OT in New Zealand, expand to Australia later in 2021 and globally in 2022.